Caselles/paper_notes/read_papers/a_distributional_perspective_on_reinforcement_learning.md

 Why having results with the maximal W norm and then not being able to use it in the algo ?
 Disappointing.

 ---------------

 Final thoughts :

 Seems hard to implement.
 Seems like WIP.
 Have to keep an eye on research in Distributional RL, new results might come.
-Have to check Cramer distance solution to biased Wasserstein gradients.
+Have to check Cramer distance solution to biased Wasserstein gradients (still does not work but tries to solve the problem of max W metric).

 ---------------